edinburgh-napier/SET09102/notes/unit1_code_quality/refactoring_techniques_tips.md

 # Tips for improving your refactoring practice

-By incorporating these tips into your daily workflow, you’ll not only develop a habit of refactoring but also gain the skills to recognize when and where refactoring is needed.
+By incorporating these tips into your daily workflow, you’ll not only develop a habit of refactoring but also gain the skills to recognise when and where refactoring is needed.
 These practices will help ensure that your code remains clean, maintainable, and adaptable over time.

 1. **Learn to Spot Code Smells**

-    > Familiarize yourself with common code smells — indicators that something might be wrong
+    > Familiarise yourself with common code smells — indicators that something might be wrong
     > with your code.
 Examples include long methods, large classes, duplicate code, overly
     > complex conditional logic, and many parameters in a method.
     >